House

 What you need to know before buying an apartment

 Buying a house is not as easy as it seems.
-Many people dream of having their own comfortable home, but the whole process of buying and selling requires careful planning and analysis.
+Many people dream of having their own comfortable home, but the entire buying and selling process requires careful planning and analysis.

-If you're looking to buy an apartment, it's important to decide if you want a house in the old quarter or in a new area.
-Many expanding cities have built buildings that attract young families, but before you make a purchase, you should check to see if you have your eye on a block with a potential seismic hazard that was high before 1977.
-It would also be a good idea to find out if the builder's company is in debt, insolvent, hiding problems related to utilities that can bring you inconvenience and additional costs.
+If you are going to buy an apartment, it is important to decide whether you want a house in the old quarter or in a new area.
+Many expanding cities have built buildings that attract young families, but before you make a purchase, you should check to see if you have your eye on a neighborhood with potential seismic hazards that were high before 1977.
+It would also be a good idea to find out if the developer's company has debts, is insolvent, or is hiding problems related to utilities that could cause you inconvenience and additional costs.

 Choose a serious developer

 Should your dream home be in a newly built building?
-Then you should only rely on reputable builders and developers with a large portfolio of projects.
-The developer's company can also be checked in the Commercial Register for debt or other problems.
-The experienced ones have systems and procedures in place to ensure that apartments are completed and handed over to owners on time.
-Secondly, a reputable developer is not afraid to show you the documentation for the object or tell you which partner companies he works with.
-Review the city planning documents carefully, perhaps with your architect or civil engineer.
-The detailed city plan also contains data on connection to engineering networks.
+Then you should rely only on reputable builders and developers with a large portfolio of projects.
+The developer company can also be checked in the Trade Register to ensure there are no debts or other problems.
+Experienced ones have systems and procedures in place to ensure apartments are completed and delivered to owners on time.
+Secondly, a reputable developer is not afraid to show you documentation for the property or tell you which partner companies he works with.
+Review the building documents carefully, perhaps with your architect or civil engineer.
+The detailed city plan also contains data on connections to utility networks.

 Tip